 I started competing as an afterthought.
 My trainer at the time was getting ready for his first show, and decided that I should do one as well.
 I was initially a bodybuilder, and then switched to fitness and finally figure.
 After a string of wins, I felt that it was time for me to try and get my Pro card with the IFBB but I discovered that only US citizens may compete at the Pro Qualifiers in the USA.
 I was told to ask my country of citizenship for a recommendation for professional status with the IFBB.
 I did not think that the Kuwaitis would be amenable to helping me compete in a discipline that requires the donning of a very small bikini so I decided that my only recourse was to petition the IFBB for a Pro Card.
 I sent in a petition explaining my situation, and with the help of Jim Manion, head of the NPC, I was finally awarded my Pro Card thus becoming not only the first Arab IFBB Figure athlete but also the first Arab female athlete to stand on the Olympia stage.

 I competed obsessively from 2003-2004 snagging a place to the Olympia both years and placing 5th.
 In 2004, I made the decision to focus more on modeling opportunities and other projects since the competitive arena was not lucrative for women.

-P.S...
-OK I lied..
-I didn't quite retire..
-I returned to the IFBB stage to compete in the Bikini division, competed in the inaugural Bikini Olympia in 2010 as the only athlete to compete in both the inaugural Figure Olympia and the inaugural Bikini Olympia.
-Follow what I am up to on my news page, Twitter or FaceBook!
+P.S… OK I lied..
+I didn’t quite retire.
+I returned to the IFBB stage for one last hurrah to compete in the Bikini division.
+I competed in the inaugural Bikini Olympia in 2010 as the only athlete to have competed in both the inaugural Figure Olympia and the inaugural Bikini Olympia.
+Follow what I am up to on Twitter, Instagram or FaceBook!